 - Hair loss and nail changes

 How is CRPS diagnosed?
-Your caregiver will ask if you have had any recent injuries, surgeries, or traumas.
+Your healthcare provider will ask if you have had any recent injuries, surgeries, or traumas.
 He will ask about your medical conditions.
 You may also need any of the following:

-Blood tests may be needed to give your caregivers information about how your body is working.
+Blood tests may be needed to give your healthcare providers information about how your body is working.

-Imaging tests, such as x-rays and bone scans show caregivers if there are problems with your bones.
+Imaging tests, such as x-rays and bone scans show healthcare providers if there are problems with your bones.

 Skin temperature and sweat tests may be done to check for temperature differences between your injured and uninjured limbs.
 Sweat testing is done to check for increased sweating in your injured limb.

 - Nerve conduction tests may be done to check for damaged nerves in your injured limb.